 The Delaware Forest Service works to minimize damage from wildland fire through prevention and suppression activities.
 We provide staff and equipment at our Blackbird and Redden offices to help firefighters control wildfires.
 We also loan wildland fire suppression tools (backpack water tanks, hand tools, etc.) to volunteer fire companies to assist their suppression efforts.
-Our entire staff provides educational (Smokey Bear) programs for first-grade students as well as programs at various public events and fire company open houses.
+Our entire staff provides educational (Smokey Bear) programs for school-aged children as well as programs at various public events and fire company open houses.
 Our Forest Fire Supervisor also works with the Delaware Fire School, fire companies, and the U.S. Forest Service to train Delaware firefighters in wildland fire suppression techniques.

 The Delaware Forest Service (DFS) maintains a cooperative agreement with the U.S. Forest Service to assist local volunteer fire companies with wildfire suppression and prevention on Delaware’s one million acres of undeveloped land, which includes approximately 380,000 forested acres.

 Delaware’s volunteer fire companies can request the assistance of Delaware Forest Service personnel, when needed, for wildland fire suppression.
 The DFS provides trained personnel, bulldozers equipped with fire plows to establish firebreaks, and wildland fire suppression tools such as fire rakes, hose, and collapsible backpack water tanks.
 In 2023, the Delaware Forest Service provided wildland fire training to 79 individuals, helped volunteer firefighters control eight wildfires that burned 85 acres, and also were on standby for over 627 outdoor fires.